johnnycode8/gym_solutions/README.md

 <br /><br />

 # Stable Baselines3 Tutorials
-## SB3 Part 1 - Get Started Guide
+## Stable Baselines3: Get Started Guide | Train Gymnasium MuJoCo Humanoid-v4
-Get started with the Stable Baselines3 Reinforcement Learning library by training the [Humanoid-v4](https://gymnasium.farama.org/environments/mujoco/humanoid/) MuJoCo environment with the Soft Actor-Critic (SAC) algorithm.
-The focus is on the usage of the Stable Baselines3 library and the use of TensorBoard to monitor training progress.
+Get started with the Stable Baselines3 Reinforcement Learning library by training the Gymnasium MuJoCo [Humanoid-v4](https://gymnasium.farama.org/environments/mujoco/humanoid/) environment with the Soft Actor-Critic (SAC) algorithm.
+The focus is on the usage of the Stable Baselines3 (SB3) library and the use of TensorBoard to monitor training progress.
 Other algorithms used in the demo include Twin Delayed Deep Deterministic Policy Gradient (TD3) and Advantage Actor Critic (A2C).

 ##### Code Reference:
 * [sb3.py](https://github.com/johnnycode8/gym_solutions/blob/main/sb3.py)